Mark Milley

-Mark Alexander Milley (born June 20, 1958) is a United States Army general who has been serving as the 20th chairman of the Joint Chiefs of Staff since October 1, 2019.
-He previously served as the 39th chief of staff of the Army from August 14, 2015 to August 9, 2019, and held multiple command and staff positions in eight divisions and special forces throughout his military career.
+Mark Alexander Milley (born 20 June 1958) is a retired United States Army general who served as the 20th chairman of the Joint Chiefs of Staff from 2019 to 2023.
+He had previously served as the 39th chief of staff of the Army from 2015 to 2019 and held multiple command and staff positions in eight divisions and special forces.

-An ROTC graduate from Princeton University, Milley earned his commission as an armor officer in 1980.
-He was appointed chairman of the Joint Chiefs of Staff by President Donald Trump, making Milley the tenth U.S. Army officer to be chairman.
-As chairman, Milley is the highest-ranking officer in the United States Armed Forces and the principal military advisor to the president of the United States, the secretary of defense, the National Security Council and the Homeland Security Council.
+A Reserve Officers' Training Corps graduate from Princeton University, Milley earned his commission as an armor officer in 1980.
+He later received a master's degree from Columbia University.
+During his first term, President Donald Trump appointed Milley chairman of the Joint Chiefs of Staff, making him the tenth U.S. Army officer to be chairman.
+As chairman, Milley was the highest-ranking officer in the United States Armed Forces and the principal military advisor to the president of the United States, the secretary of defense, the National Security Council and the Homeland Security Council.

+Following threats by Trump, President Joe Biden issued preemptive pardons to Milley and other officials before he left office on 20 January 2025.
+Hours after Trump's inauguration for his second term that same day, Milley's official portrait, unveiled at the Pentagon on 10 January, was removed.
+A few days later, his security clearance was suspended and his security detail withdrawn.

 Early life and education

-Milley was born on June 20, 1958, in Winchester, Massachusetts.
+Milley was born on 20 June 1958, in Winchester, Massachusetts.
 He is of Irish descent, and was raised Roman Catholic.
-His father, Alexander (1924–2015), enlisted in the U.S. Navy in March 1943 as a naval corpsman.
+His paternal grandfather, Peter (1897–1976), was from Newfoundland and served with the Royal Newfoundland Regiment during the Gallipoli campaign in World War I. His father, Alexander (1924–2015), enlisted in the U.S. Navy in March 1943 as a naval corpsman.
 He was assigned to the 4th Marine Division and landed at Kwajalein, Saipan, Tinian and Iwo Jima.
 After the war, he worked as a restaurateur and food-broker.
-He was a member of the Knights of Columbus, whose membership is limited to practicing Catholic men.
+He was a member of the Knights of Columbus, whose membership is limited to Catholic men.
 Milley's mother, Mary Elizabeth (née Murphy), was a nurse who served with the Navy's WAVES in World War II and is described by Milley as a "break-the-glass-ceiling" type of woman.

-Milley grew up in a working-class neighborhood in Boston.
-He attended a Catholic grammar school where he played hockey.
-Good grades and hockey led to him being recruited to Belmont Hill School and afterwards to Princeton University where he played varsity ice hockey.
+Milley attended a Catholic grammar school where he played hockey.
+Good grades and athletic ability led to his being recruited to Belmont Hill School. and afterwards to Princeton University where he played varsity ice hockey.

-There, he joined the Reserve Officers' Training Corps (ROTC) and in 1980 graduated with a Bachelor of Arts degree in politics after completing a 185-page-long senior thesis titled "A Critical Analysis of Revolutionary Guerrilla Organization in Theory and Practice".
-Milley also holds a Master of Arts degree in international relations from Columbia University and another Master of Arts degree in national security and strategic studies from the Naval War College.
+There he joined the Reserve Officers' Training Corps, and in 1980 graduated with a Bachelor of Arts degree in politics after completing a 185-page-long senior thesis titled "The Irish Republican Army: A Critical Analysis of Revolutionary Guerrilla Organization in Theory and Practice".
+Milley holds a Master of International Affairs degree from the School of International & Public Affairs at Columbia University and another Master of Arts degree in national security and strategic studies from the Naval War College.
 He is also an attendee of the MIT Center for International Studies Seminar XXI National Security Studies Program.